-Maintenance and Repair: Site and district maintenance staff ensure that the repairs necessary to keep the school in good repair and working order are completed in a timely manner.
+Maintenance and Repair: Site and District maintenance staff ensure that the repairs necessary to keep the school in good repair and working order are completed in a timely manner.
 A work order process is used to ensure efficient service.
 Emergency repairs are given the highest priority.

-Cleaning process and schedule: The district has adopted cleaning standards for all schools.
+Cleaning Process and Schedule: The District's Board of Trustees has adopted cleaning standards for all schools.
 The administration works daily with the custodial staff to develop cleaning schedules to ensure a clean and safe school.
-All classrooms and restrooms are cleaned daily and deep cleaning, waxing of floors and painting takes place during times when students are not in class.
-Students, parents and staff are encouraged to report any objectionable conditions via a uniform complaint procedure.
+All classrooms and restrooms are cleaned daily.
+Deep cleaning, including waxing of floors and painting, takes place during times when students are not in classes.
+Students, parents, and staff are encouraged to report any objectionable conditions via a uniform complaint procedure.

 Modernization/new construction: The Cypress High School project is completed.
 The campus now has 16 new classrooms, a new practice gym, new student and staff parking.
 Modernization included 9 campus buildings encompassing 72 classrooms.
-The estimated budget for the project is \$26.2 million.
+The estimated budget for the project was \$26.2 million.

-The most recent site inspection was completed on August 26, 2011.
+The most recent site inspection was completed on December 11, 2012.

-School Facility Good Repair Status (School Year 2011-12)
+School Facility Good Repair Status (School Year 2012-13)